 Brooks Pierce Attorneys Present Webinar on Utilizing Temporary Staffing Agencies

-Brooks Pierce attorneys Natalie Sanders and Bryan Starrett will present a webinar on using staffing or temp agencies on Sept.
-22 at 12:30 p.m.
-SHRM credit is offered for this webinar.
+Brooks Pierce attorneys Natalie Sanders and Bryan Starrett presented a webinar on using staffing or temp agencies on Sept.
+22. SHRM credit was offered for this webinar.

-The presentation, “Using Temporary Staffing Agencies: Insights, Potential Legal Risks and Best Practices,” will identify potential areas of legal risk and suggest ways to avoid pitfalls when working with these agencies.
-The webinar will also detail joint employer standards, health and safety considerations, and important contract provisions.
+The presentation, “Using Temporary Staffing Agencies: Insights, Potential Legal Risks and Best Practices,” identified potential areas of legal risk and suggested ways to avoid pitfalls when working with these agencies.
+The webinar also detailed joint employer standards, health and safety considerations, and important contract provisions.

 Sanders provides counsel and defense to businesses in all aspects of the employment relationship.
 Her 25 years of experience as an attorney, operations manager, entrepreneur, and community volunteer allow her to relate well to management and provide nuanced guidance in complex matters.
 Sanders regularly advises clients on how to remain compliant with state and federal regulations and how to best position themselves against future litigation as they navigate the complexities of tasks such as these: investigating workplace misconduct, preparing employment and non-compete agreements, terminating employees, drafting policies, updating handbooks, promoting diversity and inclusion, avoiding discrimination and harassment claims, and handling corporate restructuring.